christinefeng/design-tools/_aframe/part07.md

 {% endhighlight %}

-In Lesson 2a, we saw how to turn HTML divs into CSSObjects.
+In [lesson 2](http://argonjs.io/design-tools/aframe/part02/), we saw how to turn HTML divs into CSSObjects.
 This is what we do here.
 The div whose id is "mydiv" is converted to a CSSObject, scaled and positioned at the origin (0 0 0) of the geopose entity GT.
 The billboard entity wrapped around mydiv makes sure that the this entity and everything nested inside will always turn to face the camera (so the user can read it).
 That effect is called "billboarding."